mzbroch/nautobot-plugin-golden-config/docs/navigating-golden.md

 ## Application Settings

 The golden configuration plugin settings can be found by navigating to `Plugins -> Settings` button.
-Under the `Golden Configuration` section.
+Select one of the Settings, under the `Golden Configuration` section.

 ![Navigate to Settings](./img/navigate-compliance-rules.png)